 Summer Hours: The Summer Hours program offers U.S. employees an additional resource in our flexible work schedule portfolio.
-Specifically, eligible employees are able to work nine-hour days Monday through Thursday, and the final four hours on Friday (departing no earlier than noon).
+Specifically, eligible employees are able to work nine-hour days Monday through Thursday, and the final four hours on Friday.

 Other: Other options, including hybrid arrangements, seasonal work, and project-based approaches, may also make business sense.
 Employees and managers are encouraged to consider and pilot other alternatives.